darkdragon-001/gedit-markdown/README.md

 	$HOME/.config/gedit/gedit-markdown.ini

 The section `markdown-preview` contains several properties:

-- `externalBrowser`: open links in an external browser by default.
-Possible values: `0` (don't open links in an external browser by default; default value) or `1` (open links in an external browser by default).

-	If `externalBrowser` has a value of `0`, the context menu displayed when right clicking on a link will contain an option to open the link in an external browser.
-If `externalBrowser` equals `1`, the context menu will contain an option to open the link in the embedded browser.

 - `panel`: emplacement of the preview.
 Possibles values: `bottom` (default value) or `side`.